zsparal/api-documentation/source/reference/v2/methods-api/get-method.rst

 This endpoint allows you to include additional information by appending the following values via the ``include`` querystring parameter.

-* ``issuers`` Include issuers available for the payment method (e.g. for iDEAL, KBC/CBC payment button, gift cards, or meal vouchers).
+* ``issuers`` Include issuers available for the payment method (for iDEAL, KBC/CBC payment button, gift cards, or meal vouchers).
 * ``pricing`` Include pricing for each payment method.

 Response